fetchai/agents-aea/packages/fetchai/agents/fipa_dummy_buyer/README.md

 A sample agent for FIPA protocol interaction.

 ## Description
-Dummy agent thats tries to communicate  with FIPA seller agent over libp2p connection.
+Dummy agent that tries to communicate  with FIPA seller agent over libp2p connection.